OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 ## 4.8 Advertisement for a Function or Action ##

-A Function or Action is advertised via a name/value pair.
+A function or action is advertised via a name/value pair.
 The name MUST be a Metadata URL.
 The value MUST be an array of JSON objects.

 Any number of JSON objects is allowed in this array.
 Each object in this array MUST have at least two name/value pairs: `title` and `target`.
 The order of these name/value pairs MUST be considered insignificant.

-The `target` name/value pair MUST contain a bound Action Target URL.
+The `target` name/value pair MUST contain a bound action target URL.

-The `title` name/value pair MUST contain the Action Title as a string.
+The `title` name/value pair MUST contain the action title as a string.

 # 5 Request Specifics #